RushadSaifi/Machine-Learning-Tutorials-and-Notes/Regression/Simple Linear Regression/README.md

 ## Simple Linear Regression
-Hi welcome to the first part of the regression in this program we will learn that how we can train or model and predict the ouutcomes with the Simple Linear Regression.
+Hi welcome to the first part of the regression in this program we will learn that how we can predict the salary of an employee of an organisation on the basis of the year of experience he/she has on the basis of data of the employee salary of that organisation.

 ## How to Run This Code
 1. Open the Jupyter Notebook on your system.